 VII.
 Cindy’s Death

 They take Cindy to the Johns Hopkins Bay View Burn Center.
 It is Friday, July 28, 2011.
 She is suffering from first, second, and third degree burns that are made worse by the horrible chemicals in the slurry.
 When her sisters arrive at the hospital, they find their sister Cindy in tremendous pain.
 Her sister Colleen Jones notices that huge pieces of skin are hanging off her body.
 You would think that they would give her immediate pain medication but they could not give her anything for the pain initially until they were able to ascertain exactly what kind of chemicals were in the slurry.
 The next day, she was able to get pain medications but they were not having much of an impact.
-She’s put in this special bed for burn victims that makes you feel like you are falling so Cindy feels compelled to move, making her burns worse.
+She’s put in this special bed for burn victims that make you feel like you are falling so Cindy feels compelled to move, making her burns worse.
 So she just lies there in bed, in great pain with an incredible desire to move around.
 In fact, the desire to move was so powerful that Cindy had to be held down with restraints.
 She’s burning up, she’s dying of thirst because they cannot give her water, and now they have to restrain her.

 You hope when you go to the hospital you get better.
 Cindy Manning got worse and worse.
 On Monday, she was with her sister and had an itch on her face, she scratched it and a huge chunk of her skin came off.
 Because she was in so much pain, her sisters ask the doctor to give Cindy more pain medication.
 The doctor tells them that if they give her any more morphine, she might forget to breathe.

-On Tuesday, the doctors operate on Cindy in an effort to save her life.
+On Tuesday, the doctors operate on Cindy to try to save her life.
 The next day, Tuesday, the nurse comes to take her to surgery.
 The process of moving Cindy is so painful.
 She resists and it takes several nurses to hold her down.
 But the doctors tell Cindy’s family that she will be in a virtual coma after the operation because of a number of painkillers and sedatives they were going to give her.
 This brings some relief to the family because she has been suffering so much.

 So her pain that was unbearable now rises to a new level.
 And the fluids they are pumping into her now go directly to her tissue.
 Her whole body swells to the point where her nose splits apart.
 She is biting so tightly on the breathing tube that the nurse has to tell her to stop or she will lose her oxygen supply.
 At some point, she is becoming unrecognizable to her family because of the swelling.
 She realizes she is going to die and refuses to see her daughter, not wanting Deanna’s last memory to be of her mother this way.
 By Thursday, her once healthy organs begin shutting down one by one.
 Her last words are, not surprisingly, “It hurts.”
 And, mercifully, she dies.VIII.
 Conclusion